mesosphere-backup/dcos-metrics/DEMO.md

 - Visit http://<public_agent_ip> (port 80) to view Graphite
 - `telnet` into port 8126 to view the statsd daemon's console (tip: type `help`)

-Once the image has been up for a few minutes, it should start getting stats from `mesos-slaves` as `metrics.marathon.mesos` starts to resolve to it.
+Once the image has been up for a few minutes, it should start getting metrics from mesos-agents as `metrics.marathon.mesos` starts to resolve to it.
 In Graphite's left panel, navigate into `Metrics > stats > gauges > [fmwk_id] > [executor_id] > [container_id] > ...` to view the gauges produced by the application.
 Most applications seem to stick to gauge-type metrics, while the example `test-sender` produces several types.